-Madrigal Pharmaceuticals is conducting a Phase 2 clinical research study designed to examine the effect of the investigational drug MGL-3196 in patients with fatty liver disease, more specifically patients with Nonalcoholic Steatohepatitis (NASH), and some evidence of liver scarring, or liver fibrosis.
+Madrigal Pharmaceuticals is conducting a Phase 3 clinical research study, MAESTRO-NASH designed to examine the effect of the investigational drug resmetirom (also known as MGL-3196) in patients with fatty liver disease, more specifically patients with Nonalcoholic Steatohepatitis (NASH), and evidence of liver scarring, or liver fibrosis.

-Typically 3-5%, and in some studies up to 12%, of NAFLD patients may progress to non-alcoholic steatohepatitis (NASH).
-NASH is a liver disease that is associated with an increased amount of fat and inflammation in the liver.
+Typically 3-5%, and in some studies up to 12%, of patients with a fatty liver may progress to a more serious form of fatty liver called, non-alcoholic steatohepatitis (NASH).
+NASH is a liver disease that is associated with an increased amount of inflammation in the liver.
 NASH can lead to a buildup of scar tissue in the liver called cirrhosis and increase the chances of getting heart disease.
 About 25% of NASH patients may develop liver-related disease or death.
-Frequently, NAFLD and even NASH have no symptoms, and people can have NASH for years before symptoms occur.
+Frequently, the earliest forms of NAFLD and even NASH have no symptoms, and people can have NASH for years before symptoms occur.
 No therapies have been approved for the treatment of NASH.
 For more information see American Liver Foundation article on NAFLD and NASH.

 The purpose of this study is to determine:

-- How well MGL-3196 works for the treatment of NASH compared to a placebo (a placebo looks like the study drug but does not contain any active ingredients).
+- How well resmetirom works for the treatment of NASH with scarring compared to a placebo.

 - The safety of the study drug in participants with NASH.

 You may be eligible to participate if you are likely to have NASH or have been diagnosed with NASH.
-In the first part of the study your study doctor will run some tests to determine if you have Nonalcoholic Steatohepatitis (NASH) and have some evidence of liver fibrosis.
+In the first part of the study your study doctor will run some tests to determine if you have NASH and evidence of liver fibrosis.